galaxyproject/training-material/topics/evolution/tutorials/mtb_transmission/tutorial.md

 >    11. Set the name of the new collection to `MTB sample variants`
 >    12. Click on **Upload**
 >
->    It is ok to continue with the next step even while the upload of the pool 1 reads is still ongoing.
+>    It is ok to continue with the next step even while the upload of this data is still ongoing.
 >    Just click on the **Close** button of the information pop-up window if it is still open when you are ready to proceed.
 > 2. {% tool [Upload](upload1) %} the reference genome that was used for SNP calling from:
 >